hilaring/hilaring/README.md

 # Hi, I'm Oriol Hilari! 🙋🏼‍♂️

-I'm Front End Developer *(but also interestet in Back End*) currently focused on **React.js**, who is passionate about  developing web pages, ecommerce, digital marketing, UX/UI and SEO. <br>I'm currently based in Barcelona but I am open to projects from other parts of the world! 🌎
+I'm Front End Developer *(also interested in Back End*) currently focused on **React.js**, who is passionate about  developing web pages, ecommerce, digital marketing, UX/UI and SEO.<br>Nowadays I'm based in Barcelona but I am opened to projects from other parts of the world! 🌎

 ## Some other capabilities